DFE-Digital/support-for-early-career-teachers-static/content/teach-first/year-2-how-can-you-develop-a-coherent-curriculum/summer-week-2-induction-tutor-materials.md

 Settling task: Ask ECTs to reflect on:

-When have you noticed pupils being able to make links back to something they’ve previously been taught?
+When have you noticed pupils being able to make links back to something they've previously been taught?

 - What was the example?
 - What do you think facilitated this?